-When registering an object implementation, use the same object name that is used when the implementation object is constructed.
-Only named objects (those with a global scope) may be registered with the OAD.
+- When registering an object implementation, use the same object name that is used when the implementation object is constructed.
+Only named objects (those with a global scope) may be registered with the OAD. - An oad process must be started on at least one host in your network before you can use the oadutil reg command.